Hardy type derivations on generalized series fields

-Now applying Lemma \ref{lemme:suite} to the sequence $(\phi_n)_{n\in\mathbb{N}}$, we obtain that it must contain a strictly decreasing sub-sequence.
-Such sub-sequence together with the corresponding $\tau^{(n)}$'s are the sequences complying the requirements of (H1). \end{demonstration}
+Now applying Lemma \ref{lemme:suite} to the sequence $(\phi_n)_{n\in\mathbb{N}}$, we obtain that it must contain a strictly decreasing subsequence.
+Such subsequence together with the corresponding $\tau^{(n)}$'s are the sequences complying the requirements of (H1). \end{demonstration}

 Now we introduce a new tool that will help us to derive from the preceding lemma more concrete corollaries and several examples.
-Given an anti-well-ordered set $E$, we denote by $ot(E)$ its order type \cite{rosen:lin-ord}. \begin{defn} . \begin{itemize} \item Consider $\mu,\nu\in\Phi$ such that $ot(\textrm{Supp}\ \displaystyle\frac{\mu '}{\mu})\leq ot(\textrm{Supp}\ \displaystyle\frac{\nu '}{\nu})$.
-There exists an isomorphism of ordered sets from $\textrm{Supp}\ \displaystyle\frac{\mu '}{\mu}$ onto a final segment of $\textrm{Supp}\ \displaystyle\frac{\nu '}{\nu}$.
+Given an anti-well-ordered set $E$, we denote by $ot(E)$ its \textbf{order type} \cite{rosen:lin-ord}. \begin{defn} \begin{itemize} \item Consider $\mu,\nu\in\Phi$ such that $ot(\mathrm{Supp}\ \displaystyle\frac{\mu '}{\mu})\leq ot(\mathrm{Supp}\ \displaystyle\frac{\nu '}{\nu})$.
+There exists an isomorphism of ordered sets from $\mathrm{Supp}\ \displaystyle\frac{\mu '}{\mu}$ onto a final segment of $\mathrm{Supp}\ \displaystyle\frac{\nu '}{\nu}$.
 In the sequel, we shall denote this isomorphism by $I_{\mu,\nu}$, and its inverse isomorphism $I_{\mu,\nu}^{-1}$ by $I_{\nu,\mu}$.
 Note that $I_{\mu,\nu}(\textrm{LM}(\displaystyle\frac{\mu '}{\mu}))=\textrm{LM}(\displaystyle\frac{\nu '}{\nu})$. \item Consider $\phi,\psi\in\Phi$.
-We shall say that $I_{\mu,\nu}$ is a \textbf{left shift} if $I_{\mu,\nu}(\gamma) \prec \gamma$ for any $\gamma$ in the domain of $I_{\mu,\nu}$. \item We can enumerate the elements of $\textrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$ in the decreasing direction $\tau_0\succ\tau_1\succ\cdots\succ\tau_\lambda\succ\cdots$ where $\lambda$ is an ordinal number called the \textbf{position} of $\tau_\lambda$ in $\textrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$.
-Thus, denoting \textbf{ON} the proper class of all ordinals \cite{rosen:lin-ord}, we define the set of functions $\{p_\phi,\phi\in\Phi\}$ by: which maps any element $\tau_\lambda\in\textrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$ to its position $\lambda$ in $\textrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$.\\ Note that, given any $\phi,\psi\in\Phi$ and any $\tau^{(\phi)},\tau^{(\psi)}$ in the domain of $I_{\phi,\psi}$, respectively $I_{\psi,\phi}$, we have $p_\phi(\tau^{(\phi)})=p_\psi(\tau^{(\psi)})$ if and only if $I_{\phi,\psi}(\tau^{(\phi)})=\tau^{(\psi)}$ (if and only if $I_{\psi,\phi}(\tau^{(\psi)})=\tau^{(\phi)}$). \end{itemize} \end{defn}
+We shall say that $I_{\mu,\nu}$ is a \textbf{left shift} if $I_{\mu,\nu}(\gamma) \prec \gamma$ for any $\gamma$ in the domain of $I_{\mu,\nu}$. \item We can enumerate the elements of $\mathrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$ in the decreasing direction $\tau_0\succ\tau_1\succ\cdots\succ\tau_\lambda\succ\cdots$ where $\lambda$ is an ordinal number called the \textbf{position} of $\tau_\lambda$ in $\mathrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$.
+Thus, denoting \textbf{ON} the proper class of all ordinals \cite{rosen:lin-ord}, we define the set of functions $\{p_\phi,\phi\in\Phi\}$ by: which maps any element $\tau_\lambda\in\mathrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$ to its position $\lambda$ in $\mathrm{Supp}\ \displaystyle\frac{\phi '}{\phi}$.\\ Note that, given any $\phi,\psi\in\Phi$ and any $\tau^{(\phi)},\tau^{(\psi)}$ in the domain of $I_{\phi,\psi}$, respectively $I_{\psi,\phi}$, we have $p_\phi(\tau^{(\phi)})=p_\psi(\tau^{(\psi)})$ if and only if $I_{\phi,\psi}(\tau^{(\phi)})=\tau^{(\psi)}$ (if and only if $I_{\psi,\phi}(\tau^{(\psi)})=\tau^{(\phi)}$). \end{itemize} \end{defn}